 What will it cost to send your child to University of the District of Columbia in the future?
+In the past four years, this school's published in-state tuition and fee total rose from $4,631 to $5,292.
+This amounts to an average annual price increase of 2.9%.
 Nationally, university tuition prices are rising around 5% per year.
 Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 4 year degree assuming tuition increases at the national average rate.
-Estimated future prices are based on the current in-state 4 year cost of $93,844.00.
+Estimated future prices are based on the current in-state 4 year cost of $98,548.00.
 Use the college savings plan calculator below to perform a more comprehensive analysis on future costs and how much you will need to save for University of the District of Columbia.

 |Annual||4 Year Degree|

 |Estimated Cost in 5 years for students enrolling in 2027||$33,882||$135,526|

 |Estimated Cost in 10 years for students enrolling in 2032||$43,242||$172,970|

 |Estimated Cost in 15 years for students enrolling in 2037||$55,190||$220,758|